Minneapolis Alcohol and Drug Use Statistics

 As with many other American cities, Minneapolis has a considerable drug and alcohol use problem.
 Statistics on substance use in Minnesota provide a snapshot of how widespread the issue is:2,3,4

-- 4% of adults report binge drinking, one of the highest rates in the nation.
+4% of adults report binge drinking, which is one of the highest rates in the nation.

 Drug and alcohol use doesn’t always lead to addiction, known as substance use disorder, but it is a risk factor.
 In 2020, 5,593 Hennepin County residents entered treatment for alcohol use disorder, 3,044 entered treatment for opioid addiction, 2,614 for methamphetamine use, and 856 for crack/cocaine use.4